collective/collective.cover/README.txt

 An easy-to-use package to create complex covers for Plone sites.
 Under development (`see and comment our mockups online`_).

-Government, news sites, and intranets have special requirements on terms of permissions and versioning.
+Government, news sites, and intranets have special requirements in terms of permissions and versioning.

 For instance, suppose you are running The Planet, a news site that has a bunch